 From monitoring turnaround times, accurate billing for transportation and logistics, offering ETA to clients, and keeping a check on your family’s whereabouts, Geofencing has vast usage in every walk of life.
 Geofencing is very commonly used in marketing, social networking, human resources, and security purposes.

 We are already deep into our dependence on GPS navigation and location tracking.
 For most of us, it is a part of our life.
 We have and are using GPS tracking devices either commercially or personally.
 The implementation of GPS technology in various industries has not only empowered them to reach maximum efficiency and productivity, leveraging their resources but has also made them greener.

-Moreover, GPS tracking devices have been god-sent for several families.
+Moreover, GPS tracking devices have been god-sent to several families.
 Today, one in five Americans carry a personal tracking device with them.

 These trackers are also used to keep a check on the locations of elderly parents and family members with critical medical conditions like Alzheimer’s, Dementia, or Diabetes.
 It provides you the peace of mind you need, jiggling between work and personal life, and saves you from the guilt of not being there.
 And let’s not forget your pets, who simply enjoy running around.
 A tracker on their lease saves your time and emotion whenever they venture into the wilderness.

 Based on your needs, you will find a suitable GPS tracking device in the market.
-For example, if you need a tracker for a personal reason like tracking your elderly parents, or keeping a check on your teenager, Family1st GPS tracker is the one you need.
-Apart from all the above features, they also offer 24/7 customer support, aggressive tracking in case of emergency, and other bunch of services.
+For example, if you need a tracker for a personal reason like tracking your elderly parents, or keeping a check on your teenager, the Family1st GPS tracker is the one you need.
+Apart from all the above features, they also offer 24/7 customer support and other bunch of services.
 Family1st is also one of the most affordable GPS tracking devices and service providers in the country, with the lowest monthly subscription, and a very competitive device cost.